Suddenly I find myself sitting in the courtyard of a

 How can you do that?

-You are literally wearing the plunder of the poor on your hands and neck.
+You are literally wearing the plunder of the poor on your

 Money that you have taken.